I have right now (and nearly always have a similar

 They generally do not care if they need to lick on a

-on a $5 large letter, if it saves THEM 15% more money.
+on any large letter, if it saves THEM 15% more money.

 The stamps are Australia (near all) plus a few